Automatically Connecting Stub Networks to Unmanaged Infrastructure

 The specific goal is for hosts on the stub network to be able to

-interoperate with hosts on the adjacent infrastructure link or links.
+interoperate with hosts on the adjacent infrastructure link.
+What is

-* is discoverable by hosts attached to adjacent infrastructure links
+* is discoverable by hosts attached to the adjacent infrastructure

-* is able to discover hosts attached to adjacent infrastructure
+* is able to discover hosts attached to the adjacent infrastructure

 * is able to discover hosts on the Internet